-It might also be interesting to note that if you happen to have a muslin sieve stand for jellies etc then it’ll work just fine.
-Just don’t decide that you’re in a bit of a hurry, and that giving it a quick prod through might speed things up a bit… *cough*
+It might also be interesting to note that if you happen to have a muslin sieve stand for jellies etc then it doesn’t work brilliantly, it’s really slow.
+And don’t decide that you’re in a bit of a hurry, and that giving it a quick prod through might speed things up a bit… *cough*

 All that Bacardi, just sloshing all over my bamboo worktop… *sobs*